 Your doctors might look to see if your melanoma cells have changes (mutations) in certain genes, such as the BRAF V600 gene.
-This information can help doctors decide which treatment is best for you.
+This information can help doctors decide which treatment is best for you if you need targeted cancer drugs or immunotherapy.

 About the test